 V. Authority

 In carrying out their activities and responsibilities, and with strict accountability for confidentiality and safeguarding records and information in line with relevant ITU rules, policies, and guidelines, the OU shall have full, free and prompt access to all records, property, personnel, operations and functions within the Organization that in the OU’s opinion are relevant to the subject matter under review.
+[The access to information shall be justified and limited to subject matter.]

-ITU Staff and personnel at all levels are required, within the applicable due process framework, to cooperate fully with the OU and to promptly make available any relevant material or information (stored electronically or otherwise) requested by OU staff during the course of authorized audits, investigations and evaluations.
-Staff and personnel are not required to inform, or seek approval from, their supervisors before extending their cooperation to OU.
+ITU Staff and personnel at all levels are required, within the applicable due process framework [and justified needs], to cooperate fully with the OU and to promptly make available any relevant material or information (stored electronically or otherwise) requested by OU staff during the course of authorized audits, investigations and evaluations.
+[Staff and personnel are preferred to inform their supervisors before extending their cooperation to OU.]
 The Secretary-General will guarantee the right of all staff to communicate any information confidentially and without fear of reprisal.

 The OU shall also be allowed access by vendors, implementing partners, and/or other contracted third parties, to the records, property, personnel, documents and information pertaining to their contractual relationship with ITU, which the OU considers to be pertinent to its work, subject to appropriate terms and conditions being included in their contractual agreements with ITU.